soooch/rt/README.md

 ![alt text](results/statue.bmp "example image")

-It does work though, so we go that going for us.
+It does work though.
 Built in pure C.

-Our goal with this project was to build a raytracer from scratch, without following a guide, and only referencing the minimum amount of math we couldn't figure out ourselves.
+The goal with this project was to build a raytracer from scratch, without following a guide, and only referencing the minimum amount of math I couldn't figure out myself.

 ### Ideas:
 Tree model for scenes (see branch scene_tree)